 What does it cover?

-The overall objective of the course is to develop an understanding of the complex nature of coaching and mentoring at a Senior strategic level and their collective benefits to the success of running organisations both public and private.
+The overall objective of the programme is to develop an understanding of the complex nature of coaching and mentoring at a senior strategic level and their collective benefits to the success of running organisations both public and private.

 The ILM Level 7 Certificate in Executive Coaching and Mentoring is often delivered in conjunction with the ILM Level 5 certificate in Coaching and Mentoring programme and much of the programme's skills development and theory will be completed as a joint group (depending on numbers)

 The core programme includes:

 An online induction followed by: